Bruised Toenail From Running – How to To treat & Prevent

 If you’re not experiencing serious pain, you likely don’t need any specific treatment for runners’ toenails.

 Head to the nearest clinic if you’re experiencing this type of pain.
-The physician will drain the pooled blood by making a small hole in your nail using a heated needle.
+The physician will drain the affected toe for immediate pain relief.

 Additional Resource – Your Guide to Groin Strains While Running